alfadel81/Library-with-Java/README.md

 - **Observer Pattern**: For notifying users about reserved items
 - **Singleton Pattern**: For the Library class to ensure only one instance exists

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Author

-[Your Name]

-## Acknowledgments

-- [List any references or inspiration here]